hisubram/mobilefoundation/interactive_notifications.md

 # Interactive Notifications
 {: #interactive_notifications}

-With interactive notification, when a notification arrives, users can take actions without opening the application.
+With interactive notification, when a notification arrives, users can act on the notification without opening the application.
 When an interactive notification arrives, the device shows action buttons along with the notification message.
 {: shortdesc}

-Interactive notifications are supported on devices with iOS version 8 and above.
+Interactive notifications are supported on devices with iOS version 8 and higher.
 If an interactive notification is sent to an iOS device with version earlier than 8, the notification actions are not displayed.

 ## Sending interactive push notification
 {: #sending-interactive-push-notification }

 Prepare the notification and send notification.
 For more information, see [Sending push notifications](/docs/services/mobilefoundation?topic=mobilefoundation-send_push_notifications#send_push_notifications).

 You can set a string to indicate the category of the notification with the notification object, under **{{ site.data.keyword.mfp_oc_short_notm }} → [your application] → Push → Send Notifications → iOS custom settings**.
 Based on the category value, the notification action buttons are displayed.
-For example:
+For example,

 ![Setting categories for iOS interactive notifications in the {{ site.data.keyword.mfp_oc_short_notm }}](images/categories-for-interactive-notifications.png)